“You mean there’s more to you than chronic illness?”

 After the passing of my father in March of 2015, I was convinced that I was made to become a doctor.
 What I didn’t know at the time was that I wanted to be a doctor for all the wrong reasons.
 After recovering from my eating disorder and other mental health issues, I was able to discover that I wanted to be a doctor out of revenge.
 I wanted to get back at all the doctors who couldn’t save my father by becoming a better doctor than them.
 I wanted to save people in a way that my dad couldn’t be saved.
 It was an emotional rollercoaster, and I eventually realized in my first semester of college how much I actually hated science.
 I did not want to be doctor, but I realized that I wanted to help people who could not speak for themselves, or did not know how to speak for themselves.

-Currently, I am planning to attend law school in the future with the hope of doing advocacy work in the fields of either health and/or disability law, or music law.
+Currently, I am planning to attend law school in the future with the hope of doing advocacy work in the fields of either international, or music law.
 I am a member of the recruitment committee at the University of Pittsburgh’s Chapter of the Phi Alpha Delta Law Fraternity, International.
 Since I have joined in the fall of 2017, I have met several other students who are Pre – Law, made connections with law school representatives, and have been able to confirm that law school is what I want to do.
 With the help of the resources that have been made accessible to me since joining PAD, and the professors I have met and courses I have taken as part of my Legal Studies minor, I am hoping to reach my goals.

 3. I am logical.